AdityaRoy-1996/Projected-Bands-in-Quantum-Espresso/README.md

 <img src="Projection.jpg" width=800 align="middle">\

-In the Second run, one gets the projection of all the atoms and orbitals ( and spins in case of Spin-Polrized ).
+In the Second run, one gets the projection of all the atoms and orbitals ( and spins in case of Spin-Polarized ).
-To get t2g and eg resolved data ( or any particular orbital projection ), change the lines from 1271 to 1276 according to the information in states.txt.\
+To get $t_{2g}$ and eg resolved data ( or any particular orbital projection ), change the lines from 1271 to 1276 according to the information in states.txt.\
 The Code is written in a way so that the figures can be further exported as `Matplotlib figure` and `Axes` objects.